-Our use of audio enables us to treat this amazing subject in a unique way, using sound effects and music to bring physics to life and help cement learning.
+Our use of audio enables us to treat this amazing subject in a unique way, using sound effects and music to bring physics to life and help reinforce learning.
 Furthermore, neurological research has shown that when we use our imagination to create our own pictures the process is more profound.
 As always our series covers the full specification and provide guidance for exam time.
 And, as it's Physics, we have a lot of fun bringing what happens in the physical world to our students.

-Our Edexcel Physics International GCSE series brings to life the wonderful world of physics.
-We encourage students to set their imaginations free in typical Audiopi fashion helping students to grasp key concepts with use of everyday environments, such as jumping out of a plane or driving a formula one car!
+This series brings to life the wonderful world of physics.
+We encourage students to set their imaginations free in typical Audiopi fashion by helping students to grasp key concepts with use of everyday environments, such as jumping out of a plane or driving a formula one car!
 Written by Jonathan Kingsley, a Physics teacher at King's School Canterbury ( England's oldest school) and in collaboration with Lorenzo Bassano, a Physics graduate from Imperial College London.